-(1) Not allow anything to interfere with the facepiece seal of the respirator.
+(1) Allow nothing to interfere with the facepiece seal of the respirator.

-(m) Inspect their respirator immediately before each use according to the manufacturer's instructions.
+(m) Inspect their respirator immediately before each use, according to the manufacturer's instructions.

-(n) Perform a user seal, negative and positive, respirator fit check each time a respirator is donned in accordance with the training provided and using enclosure (4).
+(n) Perform a user seal, negative, and positive respirator fit check each time a respirator is donned, in accordance with the training provided and using Enclosure (5).